danielcayer/F5-Symposium-2022-301a/docs/class8/module04/lab1.rst

 Which virtual server controls persistence?
 Does it matter?

-Can the ClientSSL functions live on the sni_vs?
+Can the ClientSSL functions be on the sni_vs?
 What about ServerSSL?
 Can they be split between the virtual servers?

+How does this change if the virtual servers are on 2 separate instances of BIG-IP?